gregdan3/gregdan3.github.io/src/routes/now/+page.md

 #### December

-- I'm getting back into video making, starting with finishing [my Toki Pona lesson series](https://youtube.com/playlist?list=PLoLQoll2U6WEeCO7C2oc1LTWgkoBC8rvT).
 - My birthday is coming up this month.
 Unsure what to do about it.
 Maybe run a 5k?
 That seems to be my thing lately
+- I'm getting back into video making, starting with finishing [my Toki Pona lesson series](https://youtube.com/playlist?list=PLoLQoll2U6WEeCO7C2oc1LTWgkoBC8rvT).
+- I've been working on a re-design for kulupu Linku's datastore, now [sona Linku](https://github.com/lipu-linku/sona)
 - I ran an 8k on the 2nd and got a [44:15.7](https://runsignup.com/Race/Results/113352/IndividualResult/bZqJ#U80855384), an 8:51 average pace over 5 miles!
 Absolutely ecstatic considering my first serious run was October 22nd- 41 days prior, or just under 6 weeks.

 ## Fall